Network Configuration Backups in rConfig V8 Core

 - Activity logged with full details

-Storage Location
+Storage location

-Section titled “Storage Location”Configurations are stored following this structure:
+Section titled “Storage location”Configurations are stored following this structure:

 /storage/app/rconfig/data/ └── [Category Name]/ └── [Device Name]/ └── [YYYY]/ └── [MMM]/ └── [DD]/ └── [command-name]_[timestamp].txtExample:

-/storage/app/rconfig/data/ └── Core-Routers/ └── router-hq-01/ └── 2026/ └── Oct/ └── 02/ └── show-running-config_143522.txtMonitoring Backup Operations
+/storage/app/rconfig/data/ └── Core-Routers/ └── router-hq-01/ └── 2026/ └── Oct/ └── 02/ └── show-running-config_143522.txtMonitoring backup operations

-Section titled “Monitoring Backup Operations”Horizon Queue Manager
+Section titled “Monitoring backup operations”Horizon Queue Manager

 Section titled “Horizon Queue Manager”View real-time backup job status:

-- Navigate to External Tools → System Queue Manager
+- Navigate to External Tools → System Queue Manager to open the Horizon Queue Manager.

-- Pending jobs: Queued and waiting
+- Pending jobs: queued and waiting

-- Processing jobs: Currently executing
+- Processing jobs: currently executing

-- Completed jobs: Successful backups
+- Completed jobs: successful backups

-- Failed jobs: Errors requiring attention
+- Failed jobs: errors requiring attention

-Filter by:
+- Filter by:

 - Device name